 My love for MilkDot goes back to 2009, when I first discovered these smartly structured, insulated lunch bags at the NY Gift Show.
 They brilliantly collapse flat when not in use, but have more structure than your typical soft bag — smart, should your kids tend to bonk their lunch bags around and bruise the apples and bananas inside.
 Plus they hold a whole lot of stuff!

-Even when you’re kind of taxing the construction with lots of snacks and food (think about what you may do to an expandable suitcases from time to time) it snaps right back without looking frayed, which is why I definitely rank them among my best lunch boxes.
+Even when you’re kind of taxing the construction with lots of snacks and food (think about what you may do to an expandable suitcases from time to time) I’ve found these snap right back without looking frayed, which is why I definitely rank them among my best lunch boxes.

 Neoprene is just so convenient and durable, so I recommend it highly as far as lunch bags, if you’re cool with a soft bag with less structure.